lynaBoukari/Coding4Integrity/README.md

 3. The ML model classifies exercise difficulty levels and updates exercise metadata.

+4. The Neural Network model classifies exercise difficulty levels based on exercise text data.

-4. Use the Genetic Algorithm with Knowledge Graph to generate optimized exam papers.
+5. Use the Genetic Algorithm with Knowledge Graph to generate optimized exam papers.

-5. Exam papers are securely stored in Microsoft Cloud and remain inaccessible until the designated time of reveal.
+6. Exam papers are securely stored in Microsoft Cloud and remain inaccessible until the designated time of reveal.

 ---

-This revised README highlights the core functionalities and the key benefit of the platform, which is to reduce the risk of exam leakage to a small time window during the distribution and printing of exam papers.
+This revised README now includes a section dedicated to the Neural Network model, explaining its purpose and contribution to the platform.